The Legion of Super-Villains

 End of an Era

 In 1994's Zero Hour, the Legion's history and timelines were completely wiped and "rebooted."
-(Legion of Super-Heroes v.4 #0) The post-Zero Hour period (1994–2004, here referred to as Legion 2) produced no new Super-Villains team.
+(Legion of Super-Heroes v.4 #0) The post-Zero Hour period (1994–2004, here referred to as the Reboot Legion) produced no new Super-Villains team.
 Some classic characters such as Lightning Lord, Spider Girl and Tyr were reintroduced, however.

-Likewise, the Legion universe that was created after this one (here referred to as Legion 3) had no Legion of Super-Villains.
+Likewise, the Legion universe that was created after this one (here referred to as "Threeboot") had no Legion of Super-Villains.
 This Legion's primary adversaries were led by Mekt Ranzz, and were called the Wanderers.
 (Supergirl and the Legion #25)

 In the Infinite Crisis (2005–2006), the DC multiverse was reestablished.
-The original Legion timeline was more-or-less restored as the Legion of the mainstream DC universe, existing on Earth-0.
-The events from the "Legion 1.5" era above are not a part of Earth-0 continuity; this put Saturn Queen back into play as a villain.
+The original Legion timeline was more-or-less restored as the Legion of the mainstream DC universe.
+The events from the "Legion v.4" era above are not a part of Earth-0 continuity; this put Saturn Queen back into play as a villain.

 In the new multiverse there were now three Legions, each from different universes.
-The "Legion 2" team were left homeless — their universe was destroyed in the Infinite Crisis.
-And the "Legion 3" team were said to reside on Earth-Prime.
+The "Reboot" team were left homeless — their universe was destroyed in the Infinite Crisis.
+A "Threeboot" team were said to reside on Earth-Prime.

 All three teams were brought together when the Time Trapper sent Superboy Prime to the 31st century, where he freed all of the inmates from the prison planet Takron-Galtos, then destroyed it.
 (Final Crisis: Legion of Three Worlds #1)